zackklopukh/QuickOperators/README.md

 This program is fully working, but it should be noted the sound features may or may not be functional, I cannot tell because of an issue with my XCode.

+I spent awhile working on flashing colors but ended up removing all the code.
+It didn't work as I  had hoped and made it harder to complete the gameplay.

 Tutorials inspired some of this work, but everything was coded by me.

 Enjoy.